 A recent study by researchers in Finland has shown that an exercise programme consisting of specific stretching and strengthening exercises can help decrease neck pain.
-The researches specifically wanted to know if exercise could help office workers with neck pain who spend at least 6 hours a day at their desk and who suffered from non-specific neck pain or neck pain that was not caused by serious injury.
+The researchers wanted to know whether exercise could help office workers with neck pain who spend at least six hours a day at their desk and who suffered from non-specific neck pain or neck pain that was not caused by serious injury.

 Sedentary office workers who spent at least 6 hours per day sitting

 Women and men between 30–50 years of age

 Who experienced pain intermittently in the neck of at least moderate intensity ( at least 3/10)